MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/adcontrol-in-html-5-and-javascript.md

     ![javascriptaddreference](images/13-f7f6d6a6-161e-4f17-995d-1236d0b5d9f2.png)

-    > **Note**&nbsp;&nbsp;This image is for Visual Studio 2015 building a UWP project for Windows 10.
-If you are building a Windows 8.1 or Windows Phone 8.1 app or using Visual Studio 2013, your screen will look different.
+    > **Note**&nbsp;&nbsp;This image is for building a UWP project for Windows 10.
+If you are building a Windows 8.1 or Windows Phone 8.1 app, your screen will look different.

 5. In **Reference Manager**, click OK.